menu

 Dutchtown is a tiny town located in the state of Missouri.
 With a population of 163 people and just one neighborhood, Dutchtown is the 523rd largest community in Missouri.

-When you are in Dutchtown, you'll notice that it is more blue-collar than most other communities in America.
-58.91% of Dutchtown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Dutchtown is generally considered to be a blue-collar town.
+58.91% of the Dutchtown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dutchtown is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Dutchtown who work in sales jobs (27.13%), management occupations (13.18%), and maintenance occupations (0.78%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dutchtown is worth considering.